BIDeveloperExtensions/bideveloperextensions.github.io/index.md

 subtitle: The ultimate toolkit for Microsoft BI Developers
 use-site-title: true
 ---
-A Visual Studio add-in that enhances development functionality in Business Intelligence Development Studio (BIDS) and SQL Server Data Tools (SSDTBI).
+A Visual Studio extension that enhances development functionality in Business Intelligence Development Studio (BIDS) and SQL Server Data Tools (SSDTBI).

 _This project was previously called BIDS Helper (see [Project History](projecthistory))_